alphonsekoh/learn-swift/README.md

 ### Swift Iterative Loops

-For this guide, I will only show For Loops as it would be the iterative loops that we would use 95% of the time
+For this guide, I will only show For Loops as it would be the iterative loops that we would use 95% of the time.
+There are while loops and repeat..while loops as well but those are not often used.

 ```swift
 /**